 Based on my clinical symptoms and the picture below of an Erythema Migrans rash that appeared on my shin while vacationing in Naples Florida, my LLMD diagnosed me with Lyme disease (as well as Babesia and Bartonella; ticks can pass on more than just Lyme!)*.
 You can click on this link to fill out a symptom questionnaire to take into your own doctor to determine if you could have Lyme disease and here are some other examples of EM rashes.
 When my IGeneX blood results came back positive, it supported the clinical diagnosis of Lyme disease (like I mentioned earlier, blood tests are not the be-all and end-all when it comes to diagnosing Lyme disease).

 *UPDATE (June 2016): I recently had supplemental blood testing conducted in Canada and tested positive for QFever and Anaplasma – two other diseases that can be tick borne.
 These tests are covered by OHIP and can be ordered through your GP.
 They can be instrumental in confirming a previous tick bite and possible Lyme disease diagnosis.
+Have your doctor run a Zoonotic test panel to see what other ‘co-infections’ you might have.

 IMPORTANT UPDATE (ONTARIO ONLY): In Ontario, some Naturopaths were previously providing a service to patients by conducting the blood draw and taking care of shipping to IGeneX on behalf of their patients.
 New regulations now prevent Ontario-based Naturopaths from directly ordering out of country tests, which unfortunately includes IGeneX.